 Canada Business Services for Entrepreneurs Click on your language preference.
 On the left side of the next page, click on Starting a Business under the Topics heading.
 Here you will find lots of useful information from making a business plan, registering your business name, to financing.

 Youth Employment Services (YES) This website provides information about the programs at YES that can help you start your business.
+YES also offers BizStart, a Fulltime, Six Months Entrepreneurship Training Program That Assists Youth To Start A Business.

 Service Canada Under the heading Services by Subject on the left hand side of this webpage, click on Starting a Business.